karlmdavis/rps-tourney/dev/work-log.md

         * 3h: Add in jQuery and use it to refresh the page.
     * Trying to figure out how to start Jetty for manual testing, with a mock Spring configuration.
         * Think I've got this worked out.
 Ended up splitting the Spring bindings into separate profiles, rather than relying on overrides.
 Overrides were too non-deterministic, as you can't control the load order when using classpath scanning.

+### 2014-05-05, Monday

+(Forgot to work on this stuff, as I got sidetracked upgrading my phone's OS.)

+### 2014-05-06, Tuesday

+* 1.0h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Created `ServiceAppJettyLauncher` to launch the web service for manual testing.
+    * Did some miscellaneous refactoring.